How to Pause Student Loan Payments during the Coronavirus Outbreak

 Now Could Be the Time for Refinancing

-With student loan interest rates at an all-time bottom, this could be a time to consider refinancing private student loans.
+With student loan interest rates at an all-time bottom, this could be a good time to consider refinancing private student loans.
 However, this is not the best time to refinance any federal student loans.
-There are many reasons why you shouldn’t refinance federal loans right now, including the option to pause payments, no interest on federal loans, Joe Biden’s proposal to forgive some federal undergraduate debt and many proposals for student loan forgiveness for federal loans.
+There are many reasons why you shouldn’t refinance federal loans, including the option to pause payments, no interest on federal loans, Joe Biden’s proposal to forgive some federal undergraduate debt and many other proposals for student loan forgiveness for federal loans.

 Rates for refinancing student loans are low, which could save private borrowers a significant amount of money.
 Refinancing private loans could also be an option if you want to opt for a longer loan term and lower your student loan payments.
 Credible is a great tool for comparing rates from multiple lenders at once.